I did not get my degree in the US. How do I know if my coursework fit the educational requirements?”

 I do recommend agencies that have better customer service, because a friendly evaluator makes your life much easier during the exam application process.
 I ran a little experience and you can take a look at my findings at the end of this post.

-Tips On The Evaluation Process
+Tips on Foreign Credential Evaluation Process

 1. Submitting The Documents